rihadroshan/Ollama-WebUI/README.md

+# Ollama WebUI
-**Ollama WebUI** is a modern, responsive web interface designed for interacting with AI models.
+It's a modern, responsive web interface designed for interacting with AI models.
 It provides a minimal, user-friendly chat experience with support for both dark and light modes, real-time responses, and accessibility features.

 ## **Installation**
 1. Clone this repository: